 Good: You don’t need to be scared to come to Bogota because of the “zika” virus.
 If you didn’t know, that is a propaganda scare tactic to get people to run and volunteer to be lab rats for the latest vaccination experiment which by the way actually has the virus in it…

 Good: The fruit here in Bogota, Colombia is the best!
 Its actually like crack lol I wonder if that was the real drug that they found out here lol.

-[Bonus] The Fish: Below is a picture of fresh Filet of Bass which looked so good we turned Pescatarian for a week.
-We made sure that nothing was Tilapia, Catfish or from the Pacific Ocean thanks to our translator and assistant producer Shahida.
+[Bonus] The Fish: Below is a picture of fresh Filet of Bass which looked so good we turned pescatarian for about a week.
+We made sure that nothing was Tilapia, Catfish or from the Pacific Ocean thanks to our translator and assistant producer, Shahida Muhammad,

 Ugly: The people in Bogota are nice, but as I mentioned it is similar to newyork.
 Its a big city full of sky scrapers, lots of foot traffic, vehicle traffic, and bumpy roads.
 So getting around could be tedius if you don’t speak the language.
 I suggest not taking a taxi.
 Take a taxi only if its registered (booked directly from the hotel or airport).
 Most museums in the city are near each other and in walking distance.
 If you are able to get around by foot, it would be the most convenient and safest along with taking the bus.

 Good: There are plenty of vendors down town to get gifts for friends and family.